 Any date selected for a rescheduled game must be at least seven days in the future from the date on which the MAYSA Referee Coordinator is notified in writing about the rescheduled game.
-Any rescheduled games must be approved by MAYSA League Administrator.

 - 1. Determine reschedule date based on agreement between coaches, and consultation with field coordinator to secure field availability. - 2.
-Once the date, time, and location are confirmed, contact your club's Licensed Referee Assignor to schedule referees for the rescheduled match. - 3.
-Information required: - i) Both teams' identification, including name, gender, age group, and division of play - ii) Original game location, date and time (or game number) - iii) New game location, date and time - 4.
+Once the date, time, and location are confirmed, contact your club's Licensed Referee Assignor to schedule referees for the rescheduled match. - 3.Information required: - i) Both teams' identification, including name, gender, age group, and division of play - ii) Original game location, date and time (or game number) - iii) New game location, date and time - 4.
 Contact the MAYSA office to update the online schedule.